bobcamera/bobcamera/README.md

 Below are the installation instructions for installing BOB, your friendly neighbourhood UAP detector, tracker and recorder The application uses Docker and Docker Compose to run, at present we are still in a very early release phase so this the install process is not polished at all.
 We will endeavour to improve this over time to please bear with us.

+*It is possible to run Bobcamera on Windows 10 or Windows 11 through WSL.
+Please refer to the [Windows setup instructions](WINDOWS_SETUP.md) to prep your machine before running the steps below.*

 ## The following steps will need to be performed in a linux terminal

 - Ubuntu 23.10 has been tested